jhawcroft/cinsimp-web/GENERAL-TODO.md

 * Protect stack, incl.
 Password   <== if we get security up, then it'll be easier to share with others the progress (could do user lists? or could simply allow certain exported/guest web priviliges, and use an alternative, external login mechanism to apply more complicated security w/ plug-ins later)

+* optimisations:
+  * button and field attribute setup often causes multiple rebuilds of each object at load

 * Options menu?
 * Core navigation vs browser nav?